gem/oq-irmt-qgis/svir/help/source/15_viewer_dock.rst

 This section describes how to drive the user interface of the plugin to visualize some of the hazard outputs produced by OpenQuake Engine calculations.
-For an extensive explanation of those outputs, please refer to the user manual of the OpenQuake Engine.
+For an extensive explanation of those outputs, please refer to the `user manual of the OpenQuake Engine <https://docs.openquake.org/oq-engine/stable/>_`.

 Visualizing hazard curves
 -------------------------